philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 3. Drag the **Visit** field and drop it into **Values** target box.

 4. Resize the pie chart using corner handles so that all chart components are visible.
 The pie chart shows the visits by building.
-With the pie chart selected, take the opportunity to try some other visualisations - Funnel, Donut, Stacked Column, Stacked Bar, Treemap.
+With the pie chart selected, take the opportunity to try some other visualisations of varying usefulness - Funnel, Donut, Stacked Column, Stacked Bar, Treemap.
 Set it back to Pie Chart before continuing.

-5. Click on the report outside of the pie chart to deselect it and select stacked column chart in **Visualizations** pane.
+5. Click on the report outside of the pie chart to deselect it and select **Stacked column chart** in **Visualizations** pane.

 6. Drag **Visit** field and drop it into **Values** target box.

 7. Drag **Start** field and drop it into **Axis** target box.

 8. Resize the chart as desired using the corner handles.

 9. Test the report interactivity: